jwladzinski/NeuroBoardJS/README.md

-# NeuroBoardJS
-Neural Network library with visualisation feature
+`owl.js` is a Neural Networks library written in JavaScript.